...or the last hummus with canned chickpeas recipe you'll ever need.

 Why Make Homemade Hummus

 I have been making homemade hummus ever since I realized I could make it at home myself instead of buying plastic container after plastic container of the stuff either at the grocery store or as a special "extra large side" from my favorite Mediterranean restaurants.
-Hummus generally isn't that much cheaper to make at home, but it's always nice to know where every single ingredient comes from, and of course, it's infinitely more fun.
+Admittedly, these days hummus generally isn't that much cheaper to make at home, but it's always nice to know where every single ingredient comes from, and of course, it's infinitely more fun.

-The first few times I made hummus, I cobbled together bits and pieces of different hummus recipes I found on the internet — almost every recipe has the same few ingredients, and these are what you need for this recipe:
+Almost every recipe has the same few ingredients differing in proportions, and these are what you need for this recipe:

 - chickpeas